GiorgosPeikos/inf_extraction_med_ir/README.md

 # 3. Information Extraction & Query formulation.
-The following notebook implements the information extraction an query reformulation approaches introduced in the paper.
+The following notebook implements the information extraction approaches introduced in the paper.
 In addition it allows for all possible combinations of methods to be applied.

 <ul>
   <li> 1.
 Query_Reformulation_Techniques.ipynb </li>